 All financial aid offers are made for one year only.
-You must reapply each year and must be making satisfactory academic progress toward a degree with at least a C average to be considered for aid.
+You must reapply each year and must be making satisfactory academic progress toward a degree.
 Students not progressing satisfactorily are reviewed for any special or extenuating circumstances.

 The student's enrollment period for which financial assistance/aid is offered.
 The federal definition of academic year is July 1 through June 30.

 Students with questions concerning their financial aid offers should contact Student Financial Services.
 An appeal for reconsideration of an offer must be made in writing to Student Financial Services.
-The letter should address changes in circumstances and details concerning unusual expenses, special situations, or additional information not already presented in the financial aid application.
+A form is available on the SFS forms page and should be submitted with a letter addressing changes in circumstances and details concerning unusual expenses, special situations, or additional information not already presented in the financial aid application.

 A third party user is a person/party with whom you wish to share access to your Wellesley student financials account.
 Students may set up other individuals (such as a parent, guardian, employer, scholarship agency, or other third party) as third party users to view up-to-the-minute account activity; make and confirm payments; and enroll in a monthly payment plan.
 Any third party user you establish will receive an email notification with instructions to set up their Workday and Nelnet accounts.
 If your parent or guardian typically pays your bill, Student Financial Services encourages you to establish that person as a third party user.

 Workday is Wellesley's official system of record for student account activity.
-The first Fall billing notification will be sent in early July and payment arrangements must be made by July 26.
-The first Spring billing notification will be sent in early December and payment arrangements must be made by January 2.
+The first Fall billing notification will be sent in early July and payment arrangements must be made by the published due date.
+The first Spring billing notification will be sent in early December and payment arrangements must be made by the published due date.

 Charges incurred after the payment deadline, including those as a result of add/drop, music department charges, and parking and library fines, are due immediately and subject to late payment fees.
 Monthly billing notification are provided within the first week of each month if the account reflects a balance due (before pending aid and payments).
 If a parent (or any other party) is responsible for paying tuition, the student must set them up in Workday as a registered third party user.
 Monthly billing notifications will not be sent to anyone other than the student unless a third party user has been set up correctly (see these instructions to add a third party user).